 God used the land of the Bible to mold the lives of His people in the biblical narrative, and God uses it to shape the lives of people today.

-Tell me what you think: How important is biblical geography to you?
+Tell me what you think: How important is biblical geography to your understanding of God’s Word?
 To leave a comment, just click here.